-Sometime in the 1990s, a group of UCSU representatives (it wouldn't be called CUSG until late in the 2000s) went over to Norlin with the goal of recording their history as far back as they possibly could.
-In trying to fulfill that endeavor, they took between 50 and 70 boxes from the archives at Norlin and never returned them.
+Sometime in the 1990s, a group of UCSU representatives (it wouldn't be called CUSG until late in the 2000s) went over to Norlin Library with the goal of recording their history as far back as they possibly could.
+In trying to fulfill that endeavor, they took between 50 and 70 boxes from the University Archives at Norlin and never returned them.

 In Summer 2015, the Tri-Executives decided it would be important to record the history of our student government in an ongoing and hopefully permanent historical repository in tandem with the creation of a Historian position within CUSG.
-Through careful digging, they discovered the archives past students had taken from Norlin.
-They were located in the back of the CUSG office, where they hadn't been maintained or properly looked after by someone trained to maintain historical documents.
+In the process, they discovered the archives past students had taken from Norlin in storage in the CUSG office.
+While office staff and students had taken care to ensure they were intact, the storage conditions were not optimal and the archived materials hadn't been properly looked after by someone trained to maintain historical documents.

-After consulting with each other, it became apparent that these archives needed to be digitized in CUSG and then returned to their rightful home in the archives at Norlin.
-It also became apparent that there needed to be some rule that maintained the safety and care of these documents through different iterations of leadership within CUSG.
+After consulting with each other, it became apparent that these archives needed to be digitized in CUSG and then returned to their rightful home in the University Archives at Norlin.
+It also became apparent that there needed to be some rule that would maintain the safety and care of these documents through different iterations of leadership within CUSG.

 Bill Summary

-This bill provides a definite date by which all historical documents taken by CUSG be returned to their home in the archives at Norlin.
-This bill also protects these documents from the kind of haphazard behavior that allowed them to be separated from their place in the archives in the first place.
+This bill provides a definite date by which all historical documents taken by CUSG will be returned to the University Archives at Norlin.
+This bill also protects these documents from future student government decisions to remove them from the archives, as that could potentially place them — and the history of student government at CU — at risk of being damaged or lost..

 Whereas, maintaining a recorded history of CUSG through the years is important to understanding the culture of our institution;